-Our favorite playgrounds in Greenwich are Bruce Park, Cos Cob Park and the playground at Riverside School.
+Our favorite playgrounds in Greenwich are Bruce Park, Cos Cob Park, and the playground at Riverside School.
 We also go to Bedford a lot and she loves the park there.

 What are your favorite restaurants in Greenwich or in the area?
 Date night?
 Kid Friendly?

-Matt and I love to do date night and try to once a week.
-Some of our favorite date night go-to’s in the area are the Inn At Pound Ridge by Jean-Georges in Pound Ridge, NY, Tavern at GrayBarns in Norwalk, CT, Le Fat Poodle in Old Greenwich, CT and, although a bit of a drive, I really like 121 in North Salem, NY.
+Matt and I love to do date nights and try to once a week.
+Some of our favorite date night go-to’s in the area are the Inn At Pound Ridge by Jean-Georges in Pound Ridge, NY, Tavern at GrayBarns in Norwalk, CT, Le Fat Poodle in Old Greenwich, CT, and, although a bit of a drive, I really like 121 in North Salem, NY.
 We also enjoy Moderne Barn in Armonk, NY.

 When you moved to Greenwich, did you know anyone?
 Any advice you can give to newcomers on how to meet people?

 I really did not know anyone when I first moved to Greenwich.
 Minus my colleague and his wife who went on to become good friends of ours and came to our wedding, I really did not know a soul.
-I had married girlfriends friends who lived in Wilton and Ridgefield with their kids, but that was it.
+I had married girlfriends and friends who lived in Wilton and Ridgefield with their kids, but that was it.

 My advice to Greenwich newcomers who want to meet people is you have to get out and make it happen.
 I recall making myself go to a Christmas Party for the Triathlon Club, that I had just joined but had yet to go to any of the workouts or meet any of the members yet.
-Going to that party was life changing and I met some of my now closest friends that night.
+Going to that party was life-changing and I met some of my now closest friends that night.

-I feel the more you are involved in local activities, charities, the community or a church, the easier it is, especially in a town like Greenwich, where there are so many people.
+I feel the more you are involved in local activities, charities, the community, or a church, the easier it is, especially in a town like Greenwich, where there are so many people.
 We recently just joined a new church in Greenwich and I can not say enough about how embracing the community is.
 We have met so many new friends already.

 Can you describe your social life?

 It is pretty quiet now compared to what it used to be… haha.
 I had a very active social life and now am in a place where I really love quiet nights at home with my family.
 We try to schedule dinner with friends once a week and I would say I am out at least once or twice a week with friends or activities I am involved in.
 I also consider ‘training’ time my social hour.
-With bike classes, running groups and meeting up with friends to swim at 5am, I get my social fix often first thing in the morning.
+With bike classes, running groups, and meeting up with friends to swim at 5 am, I get my social fix often first thing in the morning.
 Now that I am home during the day it is easier for me to meet friends for breakfast and lunch, which I love to do!